The Best Ever Keto Buns

-This recipe will yield 4 keto buns which are perfect for 4 days of lunches to bring for work or to enjoy in the toaster for breakfast.
+This recipe will yield 4 keto buns, perfect for 4 days of lunches to bring to work or enjoy breakfast in the toaster.

-You can freeze these Keto buns up to 3 months.
+You can freeze these Keto buns for up to 3 months.

 Nutrition: Entire recipe is approx 12.39 total net carbs as per Atkins Carb Counter, 3.10 net carbs per 1 keto bun

-If you make 4 then you get approximately 3.10 net carbs per keto bun.
+If you make 4, you get approximately 3.10 net carbs per keto bun.